How to Start a Real Estate Transaction Coordinator Business

 Who Would Use an Outsourced Transaction Coordinator?

-Some brokerages hire in-house transaction coordinators, while others outsource this coordination role to part-time or virtual transaction coordinators.
+Some brokerages hire in-house transaction coordinators, while others outsource this role to part-time or virtual transaction coordinators.

+However, as their business grows, they must commit more time to sales.
 This means more revenue but less time to manage the transaction process, making hiring a transaction coordinator more appealing, especially if oversights and mistakes begin to surface.

-However, hiring an in-house transaction coordinator is expensive, even if they are employed part-time.
+But, hiring an in-house transaction coordinator is expensive, even if they are employed part-time.

 Usually, a small but growing real estate business will hire an external or virtual transaction coordinator.
 This gives them the flexibility to pay only for the services they use.
 It also prevents them from potentially losing money if they have a period where they don’t close any deals.